GenomicsAotearoa/Nextflow_Workshop/docs/session_1/3_configuration.md

 !!! question "Exercise"

-    Give the MultiQC report for the `christopher-hakkaart/nf-core-demo` pipeline the name of your **favorite animal** using the [`multiqc_title`](https://github.com/christopher-hakkaart/nf-core-demo/blob/master/nextflow.config#L27) parameter using a command line flag:
+    Give the MultiQC report for the `nf-core/demo` pipeline the name of your **favorite animal** using the [`multiqc_title`](https://github.com/nf-core/demo/blob/main/nextflow.config) parameter using a command line flag:

     ??? success "Solution"

         Add the `--multiqc_title` flag to your command and execute it.
 Use the `-resume` option to save time:

         ```bash
-        nextflow run christopher-hakkaart/nf-core-demo -profile test,singularity -r main --multiqc_title kiwi -resume
+        nextflow run nf-core/demo -profile test,singularity -r 1.0.0 --outdir results --multiqc_title kiwi -resume
         ```

         In this example, you can check your parameter has been applied by listing the files created in the results folder (`results`):